 Visit your local swimming pool to cool off this summer.

 Add more excitement to a swimming day by visiting a local water park and riding the slides and wave pools.

 Visit a Beach

-Head to your local beach to build sand castles and swim.
+Head to your local beach on hot summer days to build sand castles and swim.
 Make spending a day at the beach easier with our 20 Beach Hacks to Survive a Family Beach Day.

 Take the kids fishing and see how many fish they can catch.

 If you want more of an adventure go whitewater rafting.
 Make sure it’s a location that is approved for your age kids.

 Be a Tourist at Home

 Explore your own town and surrounding areas and visit something new.